jimmyng94/PawBeat/PubNub/README.md

-Clone of PubNub c-core for development.
+Files relating to PubNub c-core development.

-All files are clones from https://github.com/pubnub/c-core.git unless stated otherwise
+Original PubNub c-core files can be found at https://github.com/pubnub/c-core.git